×

 return mid;

-if (array[mid] > item)
+else if (array[mid] > item)

-return binarySearch(array, left, mid-1, item);
+return binarySearch(array, left, mid - 1, item);

 else

-return binarySearch(array, mid+1, right, item);
+return binarySearch(array, mid + 1, right, item);

 }